aptos-labs/aptos-core/developer-docs-site/docs/standards/aptos-token-v2.md

 ```
 where both `my_collection` and `my_token` are addresses (with `Object<>` wrapper).

-Off-chain, the address of an object can be passed along to create a transaction that calls entry functions with `Object<T>`
+Off-chain, the address of the object can be passed along to replace object arguments in entry functions called by transaction creation.
 as arguments.
 For example:
 ```rust
 public entry fun my_function(my_collection: Object<Collection>) {